“HOW THE %$#@ DID YOU GET THIS NUMBER? Take me off your call list!”

 Occasionally this kind of information may be available publicly, on a company website or press release, for example – but only after the fact.
 More often, the only way to get the scoop is by calling in to the company and asking, as DiscoverOrg’s professional research team does.

-This kind of information can theoretically be found online, so it isn’t necessarily creepy.
+This kind of information can theoretically be found online, so it isn’t necessarily considered creepy to reference it in a cold call.

 Intent data refers to implicit behavior: that is, actions which link prospects to an issue or pain point.
 Intent data includes: